MixPayProtocol/legacy2.developers.mixpay.me/content/guides/integration/using-raw-api.md

-When MixPay payment expired, user will not be able to able to pay.
-(You need to construct the UI in your side.)
+When MixPay payment expired, the user will not be able to able to pay.
+(You need to construct the UI on your side.)

 If you leave `expiredTimestamp` parameter empty, this payment will be valid.